SWOT Analysis Worksheet: 2.1.1

 Your Answer:

-(Example: “I am disciplined in training and stay calm when under pressure in games.”)
+(Example: “I am disciplined in training and maintain my composure during high-pressure moments.”)

 Section 2: Weaknesses